The Mining & Quarry Council (MQC) of the Federation has become the voice of the industry supporting one of the growth areas of the Fiji economy.

 The Business Disaster Resilience Council (BDRC) was set up in 2016 after the devastation caused by Tropical Cyclone Winston.

-Realising the efficiency in the ability of the Private Sector to respond post-disaster, BDRC was formed to help facilitate coordination between the private sector, National Disaster Management, UN Agencies and Humanitarian actors for disaster risk reduction, emergency preparedness, response, and recovery.
+Realizing the efficiency in the ability of the Private Sector to respond post-disaster, BDRC was formed to help facilitate coordination between the private sector, National Disaster Management, UN Agencies and Humanitarian actors for disaster risk reduction, emergency preparedness, response, and recovery.

 The council has developed toolkits for Small Medium Enterprises in the area of business continuity and also reached out to communities around Fiji through its disaster risk reduction training.